 Meet the Team

-Hope Elston, PROGRAM MANAGER
+Hope Elston, OPERATIONS MANAGER

 Hope Elston is an Aboriginal and South Sea Islander woman from Townsville, North Queensland, now living and working on the Country of the Eastern Kulin Nations.
 She joined the network in late 2023 after several years at Monash University.
 Hope’s background in various administrative positions highlights her strong organizational skills and dedication to education.
 Passionate about community engagement and inclusivity, Hope brings valuable knowledge and a unique perspective to her role.